 Don’t worry . . .

-Most Esperanto speakers think only about the vocabulary side.
-They usually just take Esperanto’s word-building as a refreshing challenge, indeed as unexpected fun compared to English or French.
+In practice most Esperanto speakers are anxious only about the vocabulary side, i.e. learning words.
+They usually just take Esperanto’s word-building side as a refreshing challenge, indeed as unexpected fun compared to English, Irish or French.
 And they certainly don’t need to know anything about how Hungarian, Turkish or Chinese works.
 With respect, that’s for Hungarians, Turks, Chinese and students of these languages.

 And the fun . . .
 English cannot move from ‘dine’ to ‘dinner’ without adding an extra ‘n’ and changing how it pronounces the ‘i’.
-Unlike moving from ‘mine’ to ‘miner’ for example.
+Unlike moving from ‘coal mine’ to ‘coal miner’ for example.
 English users cannot use the model of ‘I whitened my shoes last night’ to create the sentence ‘I will blue-en my boots tomorrow night’.
 Esperanto users can do just that!
 Esperanto encourages playing with its ‘bits’, having fun with them.
 If the rules are followed, Esperanto will not let players down.
 And you will be understood.
 Maybe you’ll even earn a smile.
 And it’s also just as important to avoid embarrassment.
-Esperanto avoids idioms almost entirely.
-In this respect Esperanto is quite unlike English or French or modern Greek for that matter.
+So Esperanto avoids idioms almost entirely.
+In this respect Esperanto is quite unlike English, Irish, French or modern Greek for that matter.
 So if you say in Esperanto that someone ‘has dug his own grave‘, you would mean just that.
 In a transnational context such ‘a spade is a spade’ plainness is important for unambiguous communication.
-And that is Esperanto’s purpose.
+That is Esperanto’s purpose.
 So its grammar also seeks unambiguity.
 Who does what to whom is clearly marked!
 Questions are clearly distinguished from statements.
 Verbs have a much narrower range of meanings than in English.
 Yet talented people have created much-loved and admired poetry in Esperanto.
 Its creator did not consider himself a poet, but he showed some of what could be done in his few poems, in his translation of the psalms and creation of proverbs.

 Following the rule of one?